Importante

 For example, DigiCert includes yourdomain with your certificate order for *.yourdomain.
 Therefore, if you authorize multiple CAs to issue certificates for yourdomain, use one of the options below so that DigiCert can issue your certificates.

-1. Only use the “issue” property tag and create an “issue” CAA RR for DigiCert
+Only use the “issue” property tag and create an “issue” CAA record for DigiCert

-Unless you have a specific reason for creating an "issuewild" CAA RR for yourdomain, don’t.
+Unless you have a specific reason for creating an "issuewild" CAA record for yourdomain, don’t.
 Managing only "issue" CAA RRs is much simpler:

-2. Create an “issue” CAA RR and an “issuewild” for DigiCert
+Create an “issue” CAA record and an “issuewild” for DigiCert

-If organization policy permits it and you must create separate CAA RRs for yourdomain and *.yourdomain.com, create two rules:
+If organization policy allows it, and you must create separate CAA records for yourdomain and *.yourdomain.com, create two rules:

 If organization policy prevents you from authorizing DigiCert to issue certificates for yourdomain, contact us.
-We will work to find a solution to the problem so we can issue your certificate for *.yourdomain.
+We will work to solve the problem of issuing the certificate for *.yourdomain.

-When requesting a TLS/SSL certificate for a domain (e.g., my.blog.example.com) that contains a CNAME record pointing to another domain (e.g., my.blog.example.net), the Certificate Authority (CA) follows a specific process (laid out in the Baseline Requirements [BRs]) to locate a CAA RR authorizing them to issue your certificate.
+When requesting a TLS/SSL or Secure Email (S/MIME) certificate for a domain (for example, my.blog.example.com) that contains a CNAME record pointing to another domain (for example, my.blog.example.net), the CA follows a specific process laid out in the baseline requirements to find a CAA record authorizing them to issue your certificate.

 CNAME targets

-As a preventative measure against resource exhaustion attacks, a CA is only required to follow up to 8 CNAME targets (8 or fewer CNAME records: blog.example.com is a CNAME for blog.example.net, which is a CNAME for blog.example.org, and so on, eight levels deep).
+As a preventative measure against resource exhaustion attacks, a CA only has to follow up to 8 CNAME targets (8 CNAME records: blog.example.com is a CNAME for blog.example.net, which is a CNAME for blog.example.org, and so on, eight levels deep).

 The process starts at the domain name on the certificate request and continues to the top-level domain.
-The process will stop at any point along the way if CAA RRs are found.
-The CAA RRs determine whether the CA is authorized to issue your certificate.
+The process will stop at any point if the CA finds CAA records.
+Once found, the CAA records determine whether the CA can issue your certificate.

-1. Step 1: CA checks the CAA RRs for the domain name on the certificate request–my.blog.example.com
+Step 1: CA checks the CAA record for the domain name on the certificate request–my.blog.example.com

 The search stops if the CA finds a CAA record for the domain on the certificate request.
 The CA checks to see if a CAA record authorizes them to issue your certificate.
 If they find the record, the CA issues the certificate.
 If they don't find the record, the CA cannot issue the certificate.

-2. Step 2: CA checks the CAA RRs for the CNAME target domain–my.blog.example.net
+Step 2: CA checks the CAA records for the CNAME target domain–my.blog.example.net

 The search stops if the CA finds a CAA record for the CNAME target domain.
 The CA checks to see if a CAA record authorizes them to issue your certificate.
 If they find the record, the CA issues the certificate.
 If they don't find the record, the CA cannot issue the certificate.